Paddy-Hack-Team/happypaddygo/README.md

 # Acknowledgements
 This webiste was created through guidance from our mentor Chris, team efforts, effective and efficient collaboration and communications from the team member below.

-- Fabio
+- Fabio De Araujo
-- Magda
+- Magda Ruszaj
-- Alesandro
+- Alessandro Commentucci
 - Joan Amudu
-- M casey
+- Mike Casey
-- Fiachara
+- Fiachra Holland